Why Continuing Education?

 Pennsylvania real estate licensees are required to complete 14 hours of continuing education (CE) credits by May 31 of every even-numbered year.
 New licensees who obtained a salesperson license within 6 months of the renewal date (i.e., after December 1 in any odd-numbered year) are exempt from the CE requirement for that first renewal cycle.

-- For the 2018-2020 renewal cycle, 1.5 hours must be in the topic of property management, with 2 hours in the topic of advertising.
-The coursework must be completed between June 1, 2018 and May 31, 2020 in order to meet the requirement.
+- For the 2020-2022 renewal cycle, the requirement is that a minimum of 3.5 hours of the required 14 hours of continuing education must be taken on the topics of Redlining, Steering, Implicit Bias, Diversity and the Fair Housing Act.
+The coursework must be completed between Aug.
+30, 2020 and May 31, 2022 in order to meet the requirement.
 New licensees who are renewing for the first time are exempt from these required topics but are still required to complete the mandatory courses for new licensees pursuant to 49 PA Code §35.384(b).

 - Appraisers must complete 28 hours of continuing professional education by June 30 of every odd-numbered year.